-The Exchange also proposes to amend Rule 8.30.
+The Exchange also proposes to amend Rules 8.30.
 Specifically, the Exchange proposes to amend Rule 8.30, Interpretation and Policy .10 to provide a position limit of 25,000 same side option contracts for the VanEck Bitcoin Trust option.
-Additionally, pursuant to Rule 8.42, Interpretation and Policy .02, the exercise limits for options on the VanEck Bitcoin Trust will be equivalent to this proposed position limit.
+Additionally, pursuant to the proposed change to Rule 8.42, Interpretation and Policy .02, the exercise limits for options on the VanEck Bitcoin Trust will be equivalent to this proposed position limit.